CWL9956/Math-168-Project-5/README.md

 - googleplus.ipynb - code for bottleneck analysis on Google+ network and shortest path length analysis attempt
 - facebook_centrality.csv - csv file containing closeness, betweenness, degree, and eigenvector centrality for each node in the Facebook network
 - facebook.pkl - pkl file containg facebook graph object
+- network_robustness.ipynb - code for analyzing the robustnest of both the Facebook and Google+ network
+- nicole_facebook_clustering.ipynb - code for analyzing community clustering for the Facebook network
+- nicole_google_clustering.ipynb - code for analyzing community clustering for the Google+ network